-Our Amended Charter, Amended Bylaws, and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors.
+Our Amended Charter, amended and restated bylaws filed in connection with our IPO (the "Amended Bylaws"), and Delaware law contain provisions that could have the effect of rendering more difficult, delaying or preventing an acquisition deemed undesirable by our board of directors.
 Among others, our Amended Charter and Amended Bylaws include the following provisions:

-- •a dual class structure that provides our holders of Class B common stock with the ability to control the outcome of matters requiring stockholder approval; - •limitations on convening special stockholder meetings, which could make it difficult for our stockholders to adopt desired governance changes; - •advance notice procedures, which apply for stockholders to nominate candidates for election as directors or to bring matters before an annual meeting of stockholders; - •a prohibition on stockholder action by written consent, which means that our stockholders will only be able to take action at a meeting of stockholders; - •a forum selection clause, which means certain litigation can only be brought in Delaware; - •no authorization of cumulative voting, which limits the ability of minority stockholders to elect director candidates; - •certain amendments to our certificate of incorporation will require the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class;
+- a dual class structure that provides our holders of Class B common stock with the ability to control the outcome of matters requiring stockholder approval; - limitations on convening special stockholder meetings, which could make it difficult for our stockholders to adopt desired governance changes; - advance notice procedures, which apply for stockholders to nominate candidates for election as directors or to bring matters before an annual meeting of stockholders; - a prohibition on stockholder action by written consent, which means that our stockholders will only be able to take action at a meeting of stockholders; - a forum selection clause, which means certain litigation can only be brought in Delaware; - no authorization of cumulative voting, which limits the ability of minority stockholders to elect director candidates; - certain amendments to our certificate of incorporation will require the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class; - amendments to our bylaws by our stockholders will require the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class; - the authorization of undesignated or "blank check" preferred stock, the terms of which may be established and shares of which may be issued without further action by our stockholders and which may be used to create a "poison pill";

-- •amendments to our bylaws by our stockholders will require the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class; - •the authorization of undesignated or "blank check" preferred stock, the terms of which may be established and shares of which may be issued without further action by our stockholders and which may be used to create a "poison pill"; - •newly created directorships are filled by a majority of directors then in office; and - •the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class, is required to remove a director.
+- newly created directorships are filled by a majority of directors then in office; and - the approval of two-thirds of the then outstanding voting power of our capital stock, voting as a single class, is required to remove a director.

 These provisions, alone or together, could delay or prevent hostile takeovers and changes in control or changes in our management.
-As a Delaware corporation, we are also subject to provisions of Delaware law, including Section 203 of the Delaware General Corporation Law (the "DGCL"), which prevents interested stockholders, such as certain stockholders holding more than 15% of our outstanding common stock from engaging in certain business combinations for a period of 3 years following the time that such stockholder became an interested stockholder, unless (i) prior to the time such stockholder became an interested stockholder, the board approved the transaction that resulted in such stockholder, the interested stockholder owned 85% of the voting stock of the Company outstanding at the time the transaction commenced (excluding certain shares) or (iii) following board approval, the business combination receives the approval of the holders of at least two-thirds of our outstanding common stock not owned by such interested stockholder.
+As a Delaware corporation, we are also subject to provisions of Delaware law, including Section 203 of the Delaware General Corporation Law (the "DGCL"), which prevents interested stockholders, such as certain stockholders holding more than 15% of our outstanding common stock from engaging in certain business combinations for a period of 3 years following the time that such stockholder became an interested stockholder, unless (i) prior to the time such stockholder became an interested stockholder in such stockholder becoming an interested stockholder, (ii) upon consummation of the transaction that resulted in such stockholder becoming an interested stockholder, the interested stockholder owned 85% of the voting stock of the Company outstanding at the time the transaction commenced (excluding certain shares) or (iii) following board approval, the business combination receives the approval of the holders of at least two-thirds of our outstanding common stock not owned by such interested stockholder.